HorizenOfficial/HorizenAcademy/_i18n/en/_posts/privacy/beginner/2023-03-03-2fa-two-factor-authentication.md

 ### How Does 2FA Work?

 2FA works by requiring you to prove your identity by a secondary method of authentication in addition to your password.
 Most commonly the secondary method of authentication is an SMS message sent to your phone number or a code generated on a dedicated application, like Microsoft Authenticator, Google Authenticator or others.
 Using a separate code generating application is a better practice because you can use it offline or in another country without turning on a roaming service.
-You can also be sure that no one takes over your mobile number and get an SMS before you or alter it in some form or another.
+You can also be sure that no one takes over your mobile number and gets an SMS before you or alters it in some form or another.

 ![2FA](/assets/post_files/privacy/beginner/2fa/2fa_D.jpg)
 ![2FA](/assets/post_files/privacy/beginner/2fa/2fa_M.jpg)